TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson.md

     [![Magic 8 Ball](https://img.youtube.com/vi/gMSPH1Cnwwo/0.jpg)](https://www.youtube.com/watch?v=gMSPH1Cnwwo)

 4. **Debrief/Exit Ticket**
-    * In their notebooks, have students right down 2 things they learned today that they want to make sure they do not forget.
+    * In their notebooks, have students right down 2 things they learned today to reinforce learning.

 ### Accommodation/Differentiation
 If students are moving quickly, find another library to import from (see **bonus** in the lab) OR allow students to move on to creating their own functions.